pgRouting/workshop/docs/general-intro/introduction.rst

 Basic
 -------------------------------------------------------------------------------

-will demonstrate the routing functionality by providing examples using |osm-web| road network data from @PGR_WORKSHOP_CITY@.
+This level will demonstrate the routing functionality by providing examples using |osm-web| road network data from @PGR_WORKSHOP_CITY@.
 Covering topics from how to prepare the data, making routing queries, understanding the results, up to writing a custom 'plpgsql' function that can be